BrooklinJazz/idomatic-redux/README.md

 })
 ```

 Determine the paramaters of what states should persist.
-For this example, we do not want the UI state to persist, only the data.
+For this example, you do not want the UI state to persist, only the data.
 So rather than save the whole state, you can define which keys to persist.

 ```js
 store.subscribe(() => {